-The two Field Leaders will Sunday night prepare a SITuation REPort "SITREP", i.e. a report on the preceding week's field activity.
+Field Leader and FOM will Sunday night prepare a SITuation REPort "SITREP", i.e. a report on the preceding week's field activity.
 This report will be transmitted by E-mail to the Copenhagen office.
-From here, it will be retyped and put on the EGRIP home page for download and sent by e-mail on Monday the EGRIP project group and the relevant Greenlandic and Danish authorities.
+From here, it will be retyped and put on the EGRIP home page for download and and the relevant Greenlandic and Danish authorities.